debiiyappi/pooputil/README.md

 `pooputil` is a small open-source file encryption utility that compresses your files into encrypted **.poop** containers.

-Instead of just hiding files somewhere, pooputil compresses them, encrypts them using **AES-256-GCM**, derives keys using **Scrypt**, and can optionally overwrite the original file after encryption.
+Instead of just hiding files somewhere, pooputil compresses them, encrypts them using **AES-256-GCM**, derives keys using **Scrypt**, and securely overwrites the original file after encryption.
+The compression happens *inside* the container — no plaintext ZIP ever touches your disk.

 Whether youre storing backups, documents or just wanna archive stuff safely, pooputil gives you a Python API, CLI and a simple desktop GUI.